-I routinely do an exercise with my patients.
+I often do an exercise with my patients.
 I look at my watch and point out that the time is X and you have Y number of hours left in the day.
 I ask them to make a decision to enjoy the next number of hours regardless of their circumstances, including the pain.
 A major key to solving your pain is to step fully into the life you want, with or without the pain.

 When I was in the middle of my own intense burnout about 10 years ago, I had to make ongoing decisions to just enjoy the next 15 minutes.
 I’m serious.
 I had to make a conscious effort every 15 to 30 minutes.

 My ongoing challenge to myself and to my patients is, “Enjoy your day—today.”